 The Doctoring Clinical Experience program pairs first and second year medical students with medical faculty and private preceptors for one half day of the week.
 Over the course of two years, each medical student works with two different preceptors in primary and specialty practice areas.

-To prepare for clinical practice, preclerkship students practice their skills in a safe, controlled environment in the Center for Advanced Clinical Learning, a state-of-the art venue for teaching and testing clinical skills to medical students.
+To prepare for clinical practice, preclerkship students practice their skills in a safe, controlled environment in the Center for Advanced Medical Learning & Simulation (CAMLS), a state-of-the art venue for teaching and testing clinical skills to medical students.
 The Center uses innovative technology as well as actor or “standardized” patients to simulate actual patient care experiences.
 This allows medical students to learn necessary skills and participate in objective, standardized clinical exams.
 The Center improves the quality of healthcare for our community by standardizing and improving physicians’ interactions with patients and by training competent, caring medical professionals.

 The last two years of the curriculum are devoted to clinical experience through clerkships and clinical electives.
 These offer an integrated clinical leaning experience that exposes students to common disorders representative of those seen the clinical practice.